cristaloleg/awesome-manifesto/README.md

   - prevents git history misuse

 ### CI
-- autorevert on failure
+- auto revert on failure
   - no broken code in the master
 - run at any commit
-  - obvious ability for CI
+  - the obvious ability for CI
 - CI plan in git
   - know all plan changes and have consistency
 - warn about formatting verification